 - Documenter - Take the lead on documenting game strategy and design choices

 - Allow ample time for practice and development of game strategy.
-Especially for students who are new to the competition setting, working in an alliance and thinking deeply about game strategy will take time and practice.
+Especially for students who are new to the competition setting, working in an team and thinking deeply about game strategy will take time and practice.
 To ensure that your students get the most out of the classroom competition experience, allow extra time for the Learn and Practice section of the Competition Lesson.
-You may want to introduce the idea of game strategy as a whole class discussion, so that students can have the same entry point to work from before they break into their teams or alliances.
+You may want to introduce the idea of game strategy as a whole class discussion, so that students can have the same entry point to work from before they break into their teams.

 - Make sure students know what to do between matches.To help students stay engaged when they are not actively competing, have them continue their deliberate practice.
 If they need additional support, instruct them to do one of the following activities:

-- Team or Alliance Meeting - meet with their team or alliance to discuss and document any game strategy or BaseBot iterations.
+- Group or Team Meeting - meet with their group or team to discuss and document any game strategy or BaseBot iterations.

 - Practice - Practice driver skills for the next round of the competition.

-- Scouting - Watch other alliances as they compete to learn about their strategy for driving or adapting their build, to apply to your alliance’s work.
+- Scouting - Watch other teams as they compete to learn about their strategy for driving or adapting their build, to apply to your team's work.

 - Schedule balanced matches.
-When considering your match schedule, consider students’ experience and skill levels with the particular game at hand, and plan matches so that no one team or alliance is markedly stronger or weaker than the others.
-When scheduling matches, make sure that different alliances are competing against one another in each round of the competition.
+When considering your match schedule, consider students’ experience and skill levels with the particular game at hand, and plan matches so that no one team is markedly stronger or weaker than the others.
+When scheduling matches, make sure that different teams are competing against one another in each round of the competition.